Goodies You Can't Google

 Happy Friday everyone!
 Today I want to share something near and dear to my heart. . . my condo, or what is referred to here in the Pearl (the name of a downtown Portland neighborhood) as a loft.
 I am feeling extra sentimental because I will be moving from my beloved loft in just a few weeks.
 I will be moving to a space where I can both work and live, with an abundance of windows for natural light photography and a large workspace for me to create new posts and videos for this blog.
-I am just a tad nervous since I have not found this new home yet but have faith the the perfect home is waiting for me.
+I am just a tad nervous since I have not found this new home yet, but have faith the the perfect home is waiting for me.
 In the meantime, I am thrilled to share my loft tour with you all.

 I have been a frugalista all of my life, first out of necessity but now for the pure joy of upcycling furniture, finding treasures and hand making the things in my home.
-My newest treasure is my linen slipcover sofa that I instantly crushed on when I found it in furniture shop just down the street.
+My newest treasure is my linen slipcover sofa that I instantly fell in love with when I found it in furniture shop just down the street.
 Not able to justify the dollars needed to purchase this custom made piece, I kept looking for a good second choice with no luck.
-One Sunday morning I opened my Craigslist app on my iPad and found the EXACT sofa listed for a tenth (yes, that is correct) of the original price!
+One Sunday morning I opened my Craigslist app on my iPad and found the EXACT sofa listed for a tenth (yes, I’m not exaggerating) of the original price!
 I about jumped out of my skin!
 The sellers were moving to London and though they had just purchased the sofa, needed to sell it quickly.
 Happy me!
-My two large chairs were also Craigslist finds that I made new slipcovers to replace their questionable covering.
-The over sized ikat ottoman was a floor sample from West Elm.
-I am always on the lookout for pieces with both comfort and a nice shape and have an old tufted chair that I will be reupholstering and sharing here on the blog in the next few months.
+My two large chairs were also Craigslist finds, and I made new slipcovers to replace their questionable covering.
+The oversized ikat ottoman was a floor sample from West Elm.
+I am always on the lookout for pieces with both comfort and a nice shape, and I have an old tufted chair that I will be reupholstering and sharing here on the blog in the next few months.

 Making my own curtains and pillows was one of the first things I learned when I began styling my home.
 I find using current and even trendy fabrics an easy way to keep the room looking fresh for very little cost and time.
-Being from an artist family, I have always had a nice collection of original art at my finger tips.
-I laugh when I realize that the only time I paint since I was in art school is when I have a wall that needs to be filled.
+Coming from a family of artists and crafters, I have always had a nice collection of original art at my finger tips.
+I laugh when I realize that the only time I ever paint since I was in art school is when I have a wall that needs to be filled.
 The four large pieces in the living room I created specifically for this space, though you will see they have been moved a few times in different photos.
 My interiors are always in process.

 I am in love with the large stump I picked up off the curb (of course I asked first).
 I peeled off the bark and after it completely dried, polished it with a soft wax.
 I plan to sand the top flat someday and use it for a side table.
 My Ikea “étagère” is filled with both vintage books that I collect from flea markets and design books from some of my favorite bloggers.
 The other books that may not match are covered with a colored paper.
 Voila!
 Instant styling.

-Two of my favorite pieces. . . the desk a flea market find that I painted with Annie Sloan chalk paint (see tutorial here).
-The horse was something I picked up a Home Goods.
+Two of my favorite pieces. . . the desk was a flea market find that I painted with Annie Sloan chalk paint (see tutorial here).
+The horse was something I picked up at Home Goods.
 He had been dropped on his head so both ears were missing and one hoof was broken from the base.
-This chunky piece is made from a thin resin and painted to look like wood so not a high end piece, but I do have a thing for horses so I could not just leave him there to be tossed in the trash.
+This chunky piece is made from a thin resin and painted to look like wood, so not a high-end piece, but I do have a thing for horses so I could not just leave him there to be tossed in the trash.
 Once I repaired the broken parts I painted the piece with an old white chalk paint and gave him a soft wax finish.
 Love!

 I am including a photo of the bathroom to show how elegant changing out the simple bulb cover with a capiz pendant can look.
 The second bedroom became a guest room after my daughter moved and I decorated it with her artwork, vintage French bistro chairs and hand made bedding mixed with a bright pink West Elm duvet.
 The art above the bed is another example of attaching interior fabric over a canvas stretcher frame to create an easy and eye catching piece.